Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

 Old testament: Hollow reeds filled with flammable material
 - Good against walled cities: shot over walls to ignite hatched roofs of houses within

+>'==not to be soon shaken in mind== or troubled, either by spirit or by word or by letter, as if from us, as though the day of Christ had come.'
+(II Thessalonians 2:2)

+**Def**: to shake translation in greek = to "agitate, disturb, topple, (by implied) to destroy"
+- If you can take hold of something and shake it, you have control over it

+Satan wants to exert control over ur mind
+## Enemy Strat
+Mind is complex -> many suble attacks
+### Question God's Authority